 - Press and hold the Power button, Bixby, and Volume up button until you see Android figure in the background or your phone vibrates.

-- The last step is to navigate to “Apply Update from SD card” using the volume button and press power button to select.
+- The last step is to navigate to “Apply Update from SD card” by using the volume button and press power button to select.

 - Now select the update file with zip extension and press power button to select.